WAcry/GDTS/README.md

 - `Go SDK 1.10.8`
 - `etcd (cluster) v3.3.8`
 - `GOPATH` need to set as `/GDTS`
+- Set up mongodb and etcd first, and edit the ip & port in worker.json and manager.json
+- simply run src/manager/main/manager.go and src/worker/main/worker.go
 - package is fixed using go mod and go vendor so no need to re-install
 - if on linux, you can use config files under `/server-deployment-conf/` to deploy server